danieldelcore/trousers/README.md

 ## Philosophy 🤔
 - Let CSS do CSS
+- Colocate css and js but don't intermingle them
 - Avoid complex logic in CSS.
 Prefer modifiers based on predicates
 - Avoid creating subcomponents just to attach styling.
 Css selectors should be enough
+- Simplify testing.
+Classnames can be attached to dom and snapshot tested

 ## API